tranek/GASDocumentation/README.md

 <a name="concepts-ge-dynamic"></a>
 #### 4.5.17 Creating Dynamic Gameplay Effects at Runtime
-Creating Dynamic `GameplayEffects` at runtime is an advanced topic.
-You shouldn't have to do this too often.
+**Creating Dynamic `GameplayEffects` at runtime is an advanced topic.
+You shouldn't have to do this too often.**

+有什么必须使用这种方式的场景吗？

-Only `Instant` `GameplayEffects` can be created at runtime from scratch in C++. `Duration` and `Infinite` `GameplayEffects` cannot be created dynamically at runtime because when they replicate they look for the `GameplayEffect` class definition that does not exist.
-To achieve this functionality, you should instead make an archetype `GameplayEffect` class like you would normally do in the Editor.
+**Only `Instant` `GameplayEffects` can be created at runtime from scratch in C++.** `Duration` and `Infinite` `GameplayEffects` cannot be created dynamically at runtime **because when they replicate they look for the `GameplayEffect` class definition that does not exist.** To achieve this functionality, you should instead make an archetype `GameplayEffect` class like you would normally do in the Editor.
 Then customize the `GameplayEffectSpec` instance with what you need at runtime.

 `Instant` `GameplayEffects` created at runtime can also be called from within a [local predicted](#concepts-p) `GameplayAbility`.
 However, it is unknown yet if the dynamic creation can have side effects.